philanc/ple/README.md

 Cursor movement
         Arrows, PageUp, PageDown, Home, End

-	^A ^E           go to beginning, end of line
-	^B ^F           go backward, forward
+        ^A, ^E          go to beginning, end of line ^B, ^F          go backward, forward
-	^N ^P           go to next line, previous line esc-<           go to beginning of buffer
+        ^N, ^P          go to next line, previous line esc-<           go to beginning of buffer
         esc->           go to end of buffer
         ^S              forward search (plain text, case sensitive) ^R              search again (string previously entered with ^S) esc-g           prompt for a line number, go there

 Edition
         ^D, Delete      delete character at cursor
         ^H, bcksp       delete previous character
-	^K              cut from cursor to end of line esc-k           cut from cursor to beginning of next line (if repeated, lines are appended to the paste buffer) ^space, ^@      mark  (set beginning of selection)
-	^W              wipe (cut selection)
+        ^K              cut from cursor to end of line esc-k           cut from cursor to beginning of next line (if repeated, lines are appended to the paste buffer) ^space, ^@      mark  (set beginning of selection) ^W              wipe (cut selection)
         ^Y              yank (paste)
         esc-5           replace
         esc-7           replace again (with same strings)

 Files, buffers
         ^X^F            prompt for a filename, read the file in a new buffer ^X^W            prompt for a filename, write the current buffer ^X^S            save the current buffer
         ^X^B            create a new, empty buffer
         ^X^N            switch to the next buffer
         ^X^P            switch to the previous buffer

 Misc.
         ^X^C            exit the editor
         ^G              abort the current command
         ^Z              undo
         esc-z           redo
         ^X(             record macro
         ^X)             stop recording macro
         ^Xe, ^]         play macro
         ^L              redisplay the screen (useful if the screen was garbled or its dimensions changed)
         F1, ^X^H        this help text

-]]
 ```

 ### Usage